MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 Windows Server Active Directory Domain Services natively includes support for high availability and disaster recovery.

 #### Preparation
 A typical production deployment of privileged access management includes at least two domain controllers in the bastion environment.
-Instructions for setting up the first domain controller in the bastion environment are included in the deployment articles, as [Prepare PRIV domain controller](step-2-prepare-priv-domain-controller.md).
+Instructions for setting up the first domain controller in the bastion environment are included in step 2 of the deployment articles, [Prepare the PRIV domain controller](step-2-prepare-priv-domain-controller.md).

 The procedure for adding an additional domain controller can be found at [Install a Replica Windows Server 2012 Domain Controller in an Existing Domain (Level 200)](https://technet.microsoft.com/library/jj574134.aspx).